CommonAccord/Cmacc-Org/Doc/Wx/gov/whitehouse/OMB/Legislative/Letters/cpbr-act-of-2015/Bill/CPBR_Act_Of_2015_Definitions.01.md

 2.2.1.sec=To the extent that a person {uses.or} {personal_data} needed to conduct research relating directly to security threats to or vulnerabilities in devices or networks, or to address threats or vulnerabilities identified by that research, such person shall not be deemed {a_covered_entity} for purposes of sections 101, 102, 103, 104, or 106 of Title I of {this_Act}.

-2.2.2.0.sec=This exception shall apply only so long as such person&emdash;
+2.2.2.0.sec=This exception shall apply only so long as such person&mdash;

 2.2.2.1.sec=uses such {personal_data} exclusively for the activities described by subparagraph (A);